LauraK0/MontyHallChallenge/README.md

 - Probability puzzle
 - Loosely based on the American television game show Let's Make a Deal and named after its original host, Monty Hall.
 - In the puzzle, you are asked to choose between three doors.
-- Behind one of which there is a prize, the two other doors do not continue a prize.
+- Behind one of which there is a prize, the two other doors do not contain a prize.
 - You choose a door.
 - Once you have made your selection, Monty Hall will open one of the remaining doors, revealing that it does not contain the prize The host will always pick a door without a prize.
 - The host then asks whether you would like to switch your choice of door to the other remaining door.